Surname inflection: East Slavic

 Most East Slavic surnames are inflected by gender.
-The surnames with suffixes -uk/yuk/-ik, -nko/-nok, and -ikh/-ykh, as well as most borrowed foreign non-Slavic surnames are unisex (non-inflected by gender).
+The surnames with suffixes -uk/yuk/-ik, -nko/-nok, and -ikh/-ykh, as well as most borrowed foreign non-Slavic surnames, are unisex (uninflected by gender).

 In emigration women may use the masculine form of the surname.
+The same happens in some English-language renderings, e.g., Raisa Gorbachev instead of Raisa Gorbacheva.